 For lunch, there’s only one place: Da Poke Shack.
 The island’s best and most beloved poke shop is popular with locals and visitors alike; order a combo plate so you can try more kinds of poke.

 If you have it in your budget, consider booking a helicopter tour for the afternoon.
 These are popular – but expensive – ways to see Hawaii from above.
 Most tours include some combination of volcano viewing, peering down at waterfalls, and learning about Hawaii’s rugged coastline while you gaze at it from the comfort of the chopper.
+Here are some other cool things to do in Kona, to fill the rest of your day.

 Tonight is an ideal night for snorkeling with the Pacific Manta Rays.
 Book your tour in advance – ideally before you even start your trip.
 This tour can go pretty late, since it doesn’t even start until after dark.